kashmir96/osoappliance/content/directory/appliance-repair-technicians/bay-appliance-repairs.md

  alt: 'Logo for Bay Appliance Repairs the New Zealand from Timaru'
 ---

-Bay Appliance Repairs is an Appliance Repair Technicians Company operating in Timaru, New Zealand.
+# Bay Appliance Repairs is an Appliance Repair Technician Company operating in Timaru, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Timaru.